Tumor Necrosis Factor alpha, Mutant, Recombinant, Human (TNFa)

 The clinical use of the potent anti-tumor activity of TNF-alfa has been limited by the proinflammatory side effects including fever, dose-limiting hypotension, hepatotoxicity, intravascular thrombosis, and hemorrhage.
 Designing clinically applicable TNF-a mutants with low systemic toxicity has been an intense pharmacological interest.
 Human TNF- , which binds to the murine TNF-R55 but not to the mouse TNF-R75, exhibits retained anti-tumor activity and reduced systemic toxicity in mice compared with murine TNF-a, which binds to both murine TNF receptors.
 Based on these results, many TNF- mutants that selectively bind to TNF-R55 have been designed.
 These mutants displayed cytotoxic activities on tumor cell lines in vitro, and exhibited lower systemic toxicity in vivo.
 Recombinant Human TNF-alfa Variant/Mutant compared with the wild-type, has an amino acid sequence deletion from a.a.
 1-7, and the following a.a. substitutes Arg8, Lys9, Arg10 and Phe157 which is proven to have more activity and with less inflammatory side effect in vivo.
 Recombinant Human TNF-a Variant produced in E.Coli is a single, non-glycosylated, polypeptide chain containing 151 amino acids and having a molecular mass of 16598 Dalton.
 The Human TNF-alpha Variant is purified by standard chromatographic techniques.

-Recombinant Human TNF-alpha is Variant fully biologically active when compared to the wild type.
-The ED50 as determined by the cytolysis of murine L929 cells in the presence of Actinomycin D is < 0.05ng/ml, corresponding to a Specific Activity of 1 x 108 IU/mg.
+The ED50 as determined by the cytolysis of murine L929 cells in the presence of Actinomycin D is < 0.05ng/ml, corresponding to a Specific Activity of 2.0x10e7 U/mg.